varnish/vagent2/README.rst

 ===========

-The ``varnish-agent`` is a small daemon meant to communicate with Varnish and other varnish-related service to allow remote control and monitoring of Varnish.
+The ``varnish-agent`` is a small daemon meant to communicate with Varnish and other varnish-related services to allow remote control and monitoring of Varnish.

 It listens to port 6085 by default.
 Try ``http://hostname:6085/html/`` for the HTML front-end.
 All arguments are optional.
 The Varnish Agent will read